cybernetics/JTemplate/README.md

 	Hello, World!

 Includes inherit their context from the parent document, so they can refer to elements in the parent's data dictionary.
 This allows includes to be parameterized.

-Includes can also be used to facilitate recursion.
-For example, an include that includes itself can be used to transform the contents of a hierarchical data structure.
+Self-referencing includes can also be used to facilitate recursion.

 ## Comments
 Comment markers provide informational text about a template's content.
 They are not included in the final output.
 For example, when the following template is processed, only the content between the `<p>` tags will be included: